DorcasOpatola/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-More singly linked listsvin C.
+More singly linked lists in C.